Qadriyah/store-manager/README.md

 - HTML - The markup language
 - CSS - Used to describe how html elements are displayed
 - Javascript - The only true language for the web
+- Python Flask - Framework used for the API endpoints

 ## Links